segregationbeyondlaw/segregationbeyondlaw.github.io/Step-by-Step.md

  ![](3.gif)

-GitHub will now direct you to a page titled “Create a new repository”.
+GitHub will now direct you to a page titled ``Create a new repository```.
 - Under ```Repository name,``` type out the full URL of the website you are creating, noting it MUST end in “.github.io”.
 Use your username/domain name as the first part of the URL.
 For example, we chose segregationbeyondlaw.github.io.
 - Under ```Description``` you can add a description if you’d like or leave it blank and come back to it later.
 There are two options for your repo: ```Public``` or ```Private```.
   - **Public:** People will be able to see your repo on the internet and your edit history of that repo.
 Of course, given that you’re creating a website, the content will be visible on the internet, anyway.
   - **Private:** If you’d prefer people not to be able to see your edit history as you update your site, there’s good news for you!
 As of 2019, free users can make private accounts.
-However, there is a small catch -- under a free account, no more than three separate github accounts can collaborate.
+However, there is a small catch -- under a free account, no more than three separate GitHub accounts can collaborate.
 - it’s good practice to include a .README file in your repo, which is a text file that will be the first thing anyone viewing the repo will see.
 Click the check box next to ```Initialize this repository with a README”```.
 - In this example we did not use ```Add .gitignore``` and ```Add a license```. ```.gitignore``` will likely not be important, but if you want to read more about licensing, you can check out GitHub’s info button.